- Treating acne scarring

 At your designated Fraxel appointment, a local anaesthetic cream is applied and allowed to take affect for up to an hour.
 Then one of our trained doctors or nurses use the handpiece to apply the laser to your chosen treatment area.
 The whole procedure takes 90 minutes.

-Without local anaesthesia, we would rate the pain of a Fraxel treatment at around 3/10.
-With local anaesthesia, the pain rating is reduced to around 1/10.
+Without local anaesthesia, we would rate the pain of a Fraxel treatment at around 6/10.
+At The Clinic we use a topical anaesthetic cream which reduces the pain rating to around 3/10.

 Immediately after the treatment, you will experience redness, swelling and sometimes pinpoint bleeding.
-Heat sensation can be intense for the first 2-3 hours following.
+Heat sensation can be intense for the 2-3 hours following treatment.

 Over the next few days, redness may worsen.
 Swelling may be significant and cause some discomfort.
 You may also notice little dark dots appearing on treated areas.
 This is dead skin as a result of laser treatment and should start sloughing off after 3-4 days.
-Once the sloughing is complete, you may notice some pinkness over the next few weeks and some patients experience itching.
+Once the sloughing is complete, you may notice some pinkness over the next few weeks.
+Pinkness indicates new skin cells, which need to be treated with care.

-Continue cleansing/moisturising over the next few days.
-Once the sloughing starts, please allow your skin to heal and DO NOT scrub, rub, or use exfoliants.
+Once sloughing starts, please allow your skin to heal and DO NOT scrub, rub, or use exfoliants.
 Keep clothing away from treated body parts as much as possible to avoid irritation.

 During the first week of healing, keep treated area clean, avoid smoking and excessive alcohol consumption, avoid excessive exercise, perspiring, swimming, or exposing skin to heat and sun.